publicocean0/bon/README.md

 * 5) using encode function and stripped mode  you can send binary packet for any specific protocol without to write code for binary conversion.

+* 6) BON is designed for serialization not only of a object but also of the schema of a object.

 License